bowhan/piPipes/README.md

 piRNA.
 This pipeline maps those reads to rRNA, microRNA hairpin, genome, repbase annotated  transposons, piRNA clusters with bowtie and uses bedtools to assign them to different annotations.
-For each feature, length distribution, nucleotide percentage, ping-pong score, et al,.  are calculated and graphed.
+For each feature, length distribution, nucleotide percentage, ping-pong score, et al.,  are calculated and graphed.
 Some microRNA analysis is also included.
 In the dual library mode, pair-wise comparison of miRNA and piRNAs will be done.
 We invented this balloon-plot to efficiently compare the heterogeneity of miRNA between two samples. piRNA for different transposon family is also compared.

 A more detailed explanation can be found [here](https://github.com/bowhan/piper/wiki/smallRNA).

 ###*rnaseq*: RNASeq pipeline
 RNASeq pipeline can be used for both dUTR or ligation based RNASeq.
-It uses bowtie2 to align paired-end reads to rRNA and STAR[4] to align the unmapped reads to genome; Then it uses Cufflinks for quantification of transcripts from the genomic coordinates.
+It uses bowtie2 to aligns paired-end reads to rRNA and STAR[4] to align the unmapped reads to genome; Then it uses Cufflinks for quantification of transcripts from the genomic coordinates.
 It also use HTSeq-count to quantify genomic features using coordinates.
-It also directly align reads to transcriptome, repbase annotated transposon, piRNA clusters using Bowtie2.
+It also directly aligns reads to transcriptome, repbase annotated transposon, piRNA clusters using Bowtie2.
 Quantification was done using eXpress.
 Library is normalized by gene transcriptome compatible reads, given by Cufflinks.
 Basic statistics and graphs will be given.